Working in the Blue Light Sector

 OPTIMISING CURRENT ICT SYSTEMS AND SERVICES.

-Akhter can demonstrate how you can get more from ICT without the need for additional investment.
-From structured cabling to shared datacentre’s, from public inquiry courtroom solutions to rapid deployment mobile computing solutions, Akhter can reduce the cost and complexity of your ICT function, so your organisation can focus on the technologies that will transform and grow functionality for years to come.
+Akhter is uniquely positioned to demonstrate how your organisation can maximise the value of your current ICT infrastructure and resources without the need for costly new investments.
+From comprehensive structured cabling solutions to shared data centres, from sophisticated public inquiry courtroom solutions to rapid deployment mobile computing setups, we help reduce both the cost and complexity associated with managing your ICT functions.
+Our approach enables your organisation to focus on deploying the right technologies—those that will not only address current operational needs but also lay the groundwork for transformative growth and increased functionality in the years to come.

 1. Communication Devices: